Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Multi-Head Stochastic Attention

-\paragraph{Results.} Three findings emerge from Table~\ref{tab:multihead}.
-First, multi-head SA at $K{=}100$ substantially improves fidelity at the same $\beta$: $H{=}4$ achieves max-cos~$= 0.815$, approaching single-head retrieval at $\beta{=}2000$ ($0.848$, Table~\ref{tab:full-vae}), while single-head at $\beta{=}200$ achieves only $0.453$.
-The mechanism is that each head runs Langevin dynamics in a lower-dimensional subspace ($d_{\mathrm{head}} \ll d$), where the same $\beta$ produces a sharper Boltzmann distribution due to higher signal-to-noise ratio.
-Multi-head attention effectively shifts the retrieval--generation phase boundary.

-Second, increasing $K$ alone does not improve single-head SA at generation temperature: $K{=}1000$ gives identical metrics to $K{=}100$ (max-cos $= 0.452$ in both cases).
-At $\beta{=}200$ the energy landscape is sufficiently flat that additional memories do not sharpen the softmax weights.
-This confirms that the multi-head improvement is a genuine structural effect of dimensionality reduction, not simply a consequence of the $K/d$ ratio.

-Third, the multi-head advantage diminishes as $K$ grows per head: at $K{=}1000$ with $H{=}4$ (250 patterns per 25-dimensional head subspace), max-cos drops to $0.531$, approaching the single-head value.
-This is consistent with the paper's capacity analysis: as $K/d_{\mathrm{head}}$ increases, the per-head energy landscape flattens and the dimensionality-reduction benefit erodes.
-In a learned multi-head architecture, the projections would adapt to maintain separation even at large $K$, but the PCA-partitioned proxy cannot.
+Three findings emerged from the multi-head sweep (Table~\ref{tab:multihead}).
+First, multi-head SA at $K{=}100$ substantially improved fidelity at the same $\beta$: $H{=}4$ achieved max-cos~$= 0.815$, approaching single-head retrieval at $\beta{=}2000$ ($0.848$, Table~\ref{tab:full-vae}), while single-head at $\beta{=}200$ achieved only $0.453$.
+The mechanism is that each head runs Langevin dynamics in a lower-dimensional subspace ($d_{\mathrm{head}} \ll d$), where the same $\beta$ produces a sharper Boltzmann distribution due to higher signal-to-noise ratio; multi-head attention effectively shifts the retrieval-generation phase boundary.
+Second, increasing $K$ alone did not improve single-head SA at generation temperature: $K{=}1000$ gave identical metrics to $K{=}100$ (max-cos $= 0.452$ in both cases) because at $\beta{=}200$ the energy landscape is sufficiently flat that additional memories do not sharpen the softmax weights, confirming that the multi-head improvement was a genuine structural effect of dimensionality reduction rather than a consequence of the $K/d$ ratio.
+Third, the multi-head advantage diminished as $K$ grew per head: at $K{=}1000$ with $H{=}4$ (250 patterns per 25-dimensional head subspace), max-cos dropped to $0.531$, approaching the single-head value, consistent with the paper's capacity analysis (as $K/d_{\mathrm{head}}$ increases, the per-head energy landscape flattens and the dimensionality-reduction benefit erodes).
+In a learned multi-head architecture the projections would adapt to maintain separation even at large $K$, but the PCA-partitioned proxy cannot.